Don’t tell, but we think the real gem of St. Petersburg Russia is outside of the city, in a huge sprawling palace called Peterhof.

 *(and free in the winter)

-This is our favorite part of Peterhof.
+This is our favorite part of Peterhof!
 Picture an impossibly expansive garden that blankets rolling hills and stretches all the way out to the Gulf of Finland.
-You pay your admission tickets (free in the Winter Season, 250 Rubles for student and 500 Rubles full price for the summer) but that gets you hours worth of wandering.
+You pay your admission tickets (free in the Winter Season and 500 Rubles full price for the summer) but that gets you hours worth of wandering.

 You’ll see the massive gold gilded statues pictured below, but venture father out to see dozens of little trick fountains that only turn on when you step on a certain stone.
 Or another fountain that cascades down a staircase painted like a huge checkerboard.
 Or a towering fountain that spurts out powerful jets, all via water pressure.
 That's right; none of these fountains use modern plumbing which makes them even more impressive.